elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> TTechnically, the data often get
-      saved in the visitor's home directory, with browser preferences, addons, and others.
+      <strong>Interview Response:</strong> Technically, the data often saves in the visitor's home directory, with browser preferences, addons, and others.
 Different browsers and OS-level users have their storage.
     </div>
   </div>
 </details>